davidjoffe/dave_gnukem/README.md

 * [med] Level Editor is hogging CPU [check sprite editor, does it also?]
 * Finalize sprites and other graphics to at least reasonable ready state
 * Finalize a basic playable set of levels
-* To make it easier to edit levels, need some way to easily 'place' hero at the map area you're editing
 * Check for all possible hardcoded keys that may be interfering with redefined keys (e.g. Ctrl, H, backspace+G etc.)
 * [After redefine keys] Ctrl *both* shoot and jump
 * H to damage health should not be on by default [likewise other things]